fahimslm/covid-sql-analysis/README.md

 - Dataset covers January 2020 through late 2021.
 - Figures represent reported data and may differ from later revisions or estimates.

+## Data Availability
+The raw dataset is publicly available via Our World in Data.
+Raw files are not included in this repository, as analysis was performed using a database-backed workflow.

 ## Notes
 This project emphasizes data exploration and interpretation rather than definitive public health conclusions.
 Reported figures depend on data source definitions and update frequency.